wp-plugins/login-box/readme.txt

 22. @define("LB_AUTO", true);

 Here, leave true and the Login-box will be automatically inserted into your blog (see steps 3 and 4 of the "install" section); If you prefer to choose where the Login-box will appear in your blog, set here as false and put in its theme, the code `<?php loginbox(); ?>` where you want it to appear.

-== Changelog ==

-2.0
-* Add a options menu into WordPress Panel (suggestion by Érico Oliveira).
-* Add the “wp25” theme, that now is the standard of Login-box.
-* Add a fadein/fadeout option.
-* Add a “close” (suggestion by Rodrigo Ghedin).
-* Add a WordPress widget with Login-box.
-1.0
-* Well, we have just a 1.0 version for now...